 Call a Colorado criminal defense attorney…

 Are you a social worker facing criminal allegations in Colorado?
-Then call our Denver criminal defense attorneys at 303-222-0330 for a FREE consultation.
+Then call our Denver criminal defense attorneys for a free consultation.
 Our goal would be to try to get your charges lessened or dropped.
 Or if you already have been convicted of a crime, we are ready to fight for your license in front of the licensing board.

 In California?
 See our article about how criminal convictions affect social work licenses in California.

 In Nevada?
 See our article about how criminal convictions affect social work licenses in Nevada.

 - CRS 12-245-402 (formerly CRS 12-43-302); see also Medical Health Practice Act; 4 CCR 726-1.

 - Licensed Social Worker Application Checklist, Department of Regulatory Affairs.